 School Snack Recipes

 Schools are pretty strict here in making sure school lunches are overall mostly healthy with very minimal junk food.
-With this being said, there is an exception around home made sweet treats on occasion, so I have included a few treats in this list too.
-However the majority of these recipes are super healthy or healthier alternatives to store purchased snack foods.
+With this being said, there is an exception around homemade sweet treats on occasion, so I have included a few treats in this list too.

 PROTEIN-PACKED PEANUT BUTTER CHOCOLATE CHIP GRANOLA BARS